Supercolds, Covid and norovirus: why are we all getting so ill?

 Like coronaviruses, cold viruses are “transmitted through touching your eyes, mouth, nose or food with hands contaminated by viruses, by direct contact with others, or by inhaling contaminated aerosols”, explained van de Mortel.

-As with Covid, hand washing and mask wearing can “keep germs at bay”, said Conall Watson, a consultant epidemiologist at the UK Health Security Agency.
-GPs are also advising patients with cold-like symptoms to stay home to help limit the spread.
+As with Covid, hand-washing and mask-wearing can “keep germs at bay”, said Conall Watson, a consultant epidemiologist at the UK Health Security Agency.
+GPs generally advise patients with cold-like symptoms to stay at home to help limit the spread.